najamelan/async_runtime/README.md

 ## Usage

+The basic concept is this.
+When you create a thread, you call [`init`] to decide which executor will be used for calls to `spawn` and friends in the thread. `async_runtime` makes sure that worker threads in threadpools are set up to continue spawning on the same threadpool.
+All top level functions in this library will work correctly regardless of the chosen executor.
+One exception are functions ending in `_local`.
+Those are not available on threadpools and will return an error.

+If [`spawn`]* gets called on a thread for which no executor has been chosen, an error is returned.

 ### Available executors

-__Warning:__ Some executors have specific modules (like `rt::async_std`) which make available functionality specific to this particular executor.
+__Warning:__ Some executors have specific modules (like `rt::localpool`) which make available functionality specific to this particular executor.
 These exist for 2 reasons:
-- The API of the different supported executors varies.
+1. The API of the different supported executors varies.
 It is not always possible to provide a unified API on top of them.
 To avoid losing functionality, we make it available in these modules.
-- Sometimes providing a unified API imposes overhead like boxing a return type (`rt::spawn_handle`) or running initialization code for worker threads on threadpools which don't support setting up the threadpool with initialization code when it is created. (`rt::spawn` on async-std).
+2. Sometimes providing a unified API imposes overhead like boxing a return type (`rt::spawn_handle`).

-You should be careful using functionality from these modules.
-They work if you know what executor you are using.
-You shouldn't use these in code that has to abstract out over executors, or that will call into such code.
-Eg. if you are a library author or your futures will call into library code that uses async_runtime, you generally shouldn't use these.
+   Since async-std provides a `JoinHandle`, there is [`async_std::spawn_handle`] to recover that instead of a boxed variant.
+On other executors you can use `remote_handle` from the futures library to avoid boxing.

 #### LocalPool